daniestevez/grcon2020-workshop/README.md

-# GRCon2020 workshop: Decoding interplanetary spacecraft
+# GRCon20 workshop: Decoding interplanetary spacecraft

-This repository contains material for the workshop "Decoding interplanetary spacecraft" by Daniel Estévez at GRCon2020 on 14 September 2020.
-The material supplied here will be useful to attendants to the workshop who want to follow along using their own computers, and for reference after the workshop.
+This repository contains material for the workshop "Decoding interplanetary spacecraft" by Daniel Estévez at [GRCon20](https://www.gnuradio.org/grcon/grcon20/) on 14 September 2020.
+The material supplied here will be useful to attendees of the workshop who want to follow along using their own computers, and for reference after the workshop.

 The work is centred around building GNU Radio flowgraphs to analyze and